bigchaindb/bigchaindb/docs/server/source/data-models/transaction-model.rst

         - :ref:`id <metadata.id>`: UUID version 4 (random) converted to a string of hex digits in standard form.
         - :ref:`data <metadata.data>`: Can be any JSON document.
 It may be empty in the case of a transfer transaction.

 Later, when we get to the models for the block and the vote, we'll see that both include a signature (from the node which created it).
 You may wonder why transactions don't have signatures...
 The answer is that they do!
 They're just hidden inside the ``fulfillment`` string of each fulfillment.
-A creation transaction is signed by the node that created it.
+A creation transaction is signed by whoever created it.
 A transfer transaction is signed by whoever currently controls or owns it.

 What gets signed?
 For each fulfillment in the transaction, the "fullfillment message" that gets signed includes the ``operation``, ``data``, ``version``, ``id``, corresponding ``condition``, and the fulfillment itself, except with its fulfillment string set to ``null``.
 The computed signature goes into creating the ``fulfillment`` string of the fulfillment.